fgrehm/vagrant-mssql-express/README.md

 ## :warning: Heads up! :warning:

-This was just an experiment on how to set things up for a project I worked on the past, I'm not planning to keep this project up to date with latest Vagrant / SQL Server updates.
+This was just an experiment on how to set things up for a project I worked on the past, I'm not planning to keep this project up to date with latest Vagrant / SQL Server updates or making additional improvements to it.

 ## Requirements